-A. The fair value of the options is calculated at the date of grant using a binomial option-pricing model and allocated to each reporting period evenly over the period from grant date to vesting date.
+A. The fair value of the options are calculated at the date of grant using a binomial option-pricing model and allocated to each reporting period evenly over the period from grant date to vesting date.
 The value disclosed is the portion of the fair value of the options allocated to this reporting period.
 In valuing the options, market conditions have been taken into account.
 The following factors and assumptions were used in determining the fair value of options on grant date:

-Price of ordinary Fair shares Risk free value per Exercise on grant Expected interest Dividend Grant date Expiry date option price date volatility rate yield 21 March 2006 21 March 2011 \$0.08 \$0.25 \$0.20 80% 5.3% Nil
+Fair Price of ordinary shares on Risk free Grant Date Expiry Date value per option Exercise price grant date Expected volatility interest rate Dividend yield 21 March 2006 21 March 2011 \$0.08 \$0.25 \$0.20 80% 5.3% Nil